 THEME: "Frontiers in Mental Health and Psychiatry Research"

-Alzheimer’s Disease is a progressive neurodegenerative disorder that primarily affects memory, thinking, and behavior.
+London, UK Alzheimer’s Disease is a progressive neurodegenerative disorder that primarily affects memory, thinking, and behavior.
 It is the most common cause of dementia, gradually impairing cognitive abilities and daily functioning.

 This condition is closely linked to abnormal brain changes, including the buildup of amyloid plaques and tau tangles, as well as loss of communication between neurons.
 Research in Alzheimer’s integrates neuroscience, psychology, and clinical studies to understand its causes, risk factors, and potential treatments.